Michael-JB/nano-rl/src/nano_rl/dapo/README.md

 critical size, we would then iterate through groups in the buffer (in batches) and train on them by maximising the DAPO objective.

-This implementation has only a single prompt, so we just continually resample responses rather than picking new prompts.
+As this implementation only uses a single prompt, we just continually resample responses rather than picking new prompts.

 ## Example

 ```
-$ uv run python train.py
+$ uv run python -m nano_rl.dapo.train
 -- Generating rollouts
 Reward: 0.000; Response: The number I am
 Reward: 0.000; Response: You are thinking of